 Track specific metrics in your dashboard

-Add your key metrics to your dashboard to learn how they're trending.
+To learn how your key metrics are trending, add them to your metrics board at the top of the Performance dashboard.
 You can quickly identify regressions by seeing week-over-week changes or verify that recent changes in your code are improving performance.

-The dashboard shows collected metric data over time, both in graphical form and as a numerical percentage change.
+The metrics board shows collected metric data over time, both in graphical form and as a numerical percentage change.

 Learn more about using the dashboard.